xiphonics/picoTracker/usermanual/content/pages/commands.md

 ## IRT aabb (IRTG in lgpt)

-IRT stands for Instrument Retrigger and will retrigger the current instrument.
-It gives table the ability to work as progammable phrases that then can be triggered simply by changing tables.
+**Instrument Retrigger, will retrigger the current instrument.
+It gives a table the ability to work as progammable phrases that then can be triggered simply by changing tables.**

-IRT –bb will retrigger the current instrument transposed by bb semi-tones.
+- IRT –bb will retrigger the current instrument transposed by bb semi-tones.
 Note that each IRT transposition is cumulatively added.
-So a table with
-IRT 0001
-will keep going a semi tone up.
+So a table with IRT 0001 will keep going a semi tone up.
 Great for dubby echoes :)
-The retriggered instrument is NOT reset (as if you enter a note with no instrument number).
+- The retriggered instrument is NOT reset (as if you enter a note with no instrument number).
 The table (obviously) will continue to run and all running variable (filter,etc) won't be reset.
-This system is also pretty useful to implement temporary non 4/4 signature without having to switch grooves, since you have the ability to re-trigger the instrument at tick resolution don't forget trying to combine it with complex hop structure !
+- This system is also pretty useful to implement temporary non 4/4 signature without having to switch grooves, since you have the ability to re-trigger the instrument at tick resolution
+- don't forget trying to combine it with complex hop structure !

 ## KIL --bb (KILL in lgpt)